Key Takeaways

 2. Invisible Mental Rituals & Counting

 Many OCD compulsions occur internally.
 You might count to specific numbers, repeat phrases in your mind, pray silently, or mentally review situations to ensure nothing went wrong.
-These rituals can happen during conversations or work tasks, making them easy for others to overlook, even though they feel urgent and mentally exhausting.
+These rituals can happen during conversations or work tasks, making them easy for others to overlook.

 3. Excessive List-Making & Over-Organization